 Modalities & Services

-60 minute treatments are reserved for detailing and maintenance of one area, this is not a full body massage.
+60 minute treatments are excellent for pain management and injury prevention.
+These treatments are reserved for detailing and maintenance of one area, this is not a full body massage.
 A 60 minute detailing/maintenance massage is a good way to keep your upper back, shoulders, neck, lower back, hips, legs, hands or feet detailed during each treatment and then maintained with each subsequent treatment.
-Single treatments are available with 5 treatment packages giving you ongoing relief.

 The preferred way to receive a massage is in my studio.
 However, I do understand that some clients are unable to travel to my studio or prefer to not drive after receiving a massage.
 I am available to come to you as an outcall.